EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-containers.md

     docker buildx build -t my-asp-app .
     ````

+    If the command fails with an unknow switch error, try the alias command instead:

+    ````powershell
+    docker buildx build -t my-asp-app .
+    ````

     Wait for the build to complete.
 This takes a few minutes or two.

 1. Run the container detached in hyper-v isolation mode, map port **5000** on the host to port **80** in the container and give the container the convenient name **myapp**.